Jean-Marie Perrot

-The abbé Jean-Marie Perrot, in Breton Yann Vari Perrot (3 September 1877 in Plouarzel, Finistère – 12 December 1943 in Scrignac), was a Breton priest, Breton independentist assassinated by the Communist resistance.
+The abbé Jean-Marie Perrot, in Breton Yann-Vari Perrot (3 September 1877 in Plouarzel, Finistère – 12 December 1943 in Scrignac), was a priest and Breton nationalist who was assassinated by the Communist resistance.
 He was the founder of the Breton Catholic movement Bleun-Brug.

 Early life

 Perrot was raised in a provincial Breton-speaking family.
 After studying at the Institut des Frères des Écoles in Guingamp in 1889, he expressed a desire to become a priest.
 He left to study humanities at the Pont-Croix Youth Seminary.
 He spent one year in Brest with the 19th infantry regiment, then enrolled in the Quimper Seminary.
 He became vicar of Saint-Vougay in 1904, where he undertook the patronage of Paotred Sant-Nouga, where he formed study circles, a choir, and a theatre troupe for the local youth.
 He is the uncle of Louis Lalouer.

 Activism for the Breton language

 Perrot founded Bleun-Brug (Heather Flower) in 1905, which soon absorbed the magazine Feiz ha Breiz (Faith and Brittany), which he edited after 1911.
 The aims of the organisation were: